Medical Policy: 07.01.58

 See Related Medical Policies

-Radiofrequency denervation is considered investigational for the treatment of thoracic facet joint pain or sacroiliac joint pain.
+Radiofrequency ablation (RFA/denervation is considered investigational for the treatment of thoracic facet joint pain or sacroiliac joint pain.

-Based on the peer reviewed medical literature there is insufficient evidence to evaluate the safety and effectiveness of these other methods of denervation and therefore, these techniques are considered investigational.
+Based on the peer reviewed medical literature there is insufficient evidence to evaluate the safety and effectiveness of these other methods of denervation for facet joint and sacroiliac joint pain.
+Long term controlled studies are lacking and additional studies are needed to establish safety and long term efficacy to support the use of these methods in the treatment of facet joint and sacroiliac joint pain and therefore, these techniques are considered investigational.

 Procedure Codes and Billing Guidelines: